tsfpga/tsfpga/doc/sphinx/contributing.rst

     python3 tools/release.py X.Y.Z

 where X.Y.Z is your new version number.
-The script will bump the tsfpga version number, commit this change and then tag the commit.
+The script will bump the tsfpga version number and copy release notes to a new file.
+The changes will be commited and then tagged.

 Push commit and tag